zerotohero-dev/zerotohero-web/content/content-creation/new-stream-setup-with-babyface-pro-fs.md

-Below, I have renamed "*AN 1/2*" to "**Shure SM7B*" because that's the microphone I'm using; "*PH 3/4*" to "**Headphones**", and "ADAT 5/6" to "**What I Hear**", which makes much more sense and eliminates the mental math of remembering numbered interface names during the stream in case you need to do some realtime adjustment, need to recall which one is which.
+Below, I have renamed "*AN 1/2*" to "**Shure SM7B*" because that's the microphone I'm using; "*PH 3/4*" to "**Headphones**", and "ADAT 5/6" to "**What I Hear**", which makes much more sense and eliminates the mental math of remembering numbered interface names during the stream, in case you need to do some real-time adjustment, need to recall which one is which.

 {{img(
   src="/images/2025/12/babyface-matrix-renamed.png"